Soundtracks & Remixes for Bungie’s Marathon Trilogy

 Those curious about my remastering process for the releases found below may wish to consult my notes on my remastering process, which now have their own page.
 Those interested in making their own content for Aleph One may also be interested in my introduction to mapmaking and more advanced guide.
 If what you’re looking for isn’t on this page, you may want to check my discography page (which contains some Marathon music that I haven’t yet listed here) or my creative portfolio.
 Please contact me if you notice any errors or omissions.

-A final note: the table of contents immediately below is a very brief overview; see the “Soundtrack Index” immediately above the endnotes for a list of every soundtrack on this page.
+A final note: the table of contents immediately above is a very brief overview; see the “Soundtrack Index” immediately above the endnotes for a list of every soundtrack on this page.

 Marathon 1